JetBrains/kotlin/kotlin-ide/README.md

 Use the provided "IDEA" build configuration to run an IntelliJ IDEA instance with your modifications to the Kotlin plugin.

+### 1.5 Kotlin Ultimate

+Kotlin Ultimate uses LLDBFrontend native binary for providing Kotlin/Native debugging.
+If you need to test this functionality of Kotlin plugin then run `DownloadAppCodeDependencies` once before running debug IDE.

 ## 2. Frequently Asked Questions

 Q. How can I contribute to the Kotlin IDEA plugin?